jonathanhuml/jonathanhuml.github.io/_pages/about.md

 As of 2025, I am pursuing my PhD in Statistics at Columbia University.

-Originally from Durham, North Carolina, I studied Mathematics (B.A.) and Statistics (B.S.) just down the road at UNC-Chapel Hill.
-I began research in the field of computer vision during my last year and a half of undergrad and I've been working in the field of AI ever since.
+Originally from Durham, North Carolina, I studied Mathematics (B.A.) and Statistics (B.S.) at UNC-Chapel Hill.
+I began research in computer vision during undergrad and I've been working in the field of AI ever since.

 In 2021, I moved to the School of Engineering and Applied Sciences at Harvard University to complete my master's in Computational Science.

 My research in Allston blended natural and artificial intelligence, informing computer vision tasks with inspiration from the primary visual cortex.
-Thank you to the wonderful [CRISP group](https://crisp.seas.harvard.edu/) for an enlightening and productive two years See my [Scholar](https://scholar.google.com/citations?user=OHSoU54AAAAJ&hl=en&oi=ao) page for more details and ongoing work.
+Thank you to the wonderful [CRISP group](https://crisp.seas.harvard.edu/) for an enlightening and productive two years.
+See my [Scholar](https://scholar.google.com/citations?user=OHSoU54AAAAJ&hl=en&oi=ao) page for more details and ongoing work.

 In 2024, I moved to Manhattan to continue threads of my work on large-scale neural data analysis.
+My work is heavily computational in nature.

 Personal
 =========

 To the detriment of my wallet, I have been going deep down the photography rabbithole (I think a cocaine habit would've been more economically viable).
-I post some of my favorites on [Flickr](https://www.flickr.com/photos/jonhuml/)
+I post some of my favorites on [Flickr](https://www.flickr.com/photos/jonhuml/).

 If you're on X you can follow me [here](https://x.com/jonhumlatnight).

-There are some posts on this site.
-You can always ask me about graduate admissions or PhD life over LinkedIn/email/etc. but you will find an FAQ on exactly this subject over there.
-I also have some stuff on [Youtube](https://www.youtube.com/@jonhuml) and [Substack](substack.com/@jonhuml).
+Many people don't know that famous documentarian Ken Burns made a [series](https://www.youtube.com/watch?v=Opdb6CcF950) about my life.

+I also have some older garbage on [Youtube](https://www.youtube.com/@jonhuml) and [Substack](substack.com/@jonhuml).
+I just want to make cool stuff.

 "Low Tech News Feed"
 =========